-This guaranteed issue life insurance product has a 2-year waiting period is EXPENSIVE compared to other burial and final expense life insurance policies available from Funeral Funds.
+This guaranteed issue life insurance product has a 2-year waiting period and is EXPENSIVE compared to other burial and final expense life insurance policies available from Funeral Funds.

-Term life insurance is one of the major types of life insurance that you can buy from TruStage.
+Term life insurance is one of the major types of life insurance you can buy from TruStage.
 The purpose of term life is to protect your family financially when you pass away.
-It pays a death benefit that can cover the funeral cost, mortgage payments, other monthly bills and pay for your children’s education.
+It pays a death benefit that can cover the funeral cost, mortgage payments, other monthly bills, and pay for your children’s education.

 One of the features of TruStage term life insurance is the ability to obtain coverage without a medical exam.
 You can also get a lower death benefit amount according to your needs.

 The face amount starts from $5,000 going up to $300,000.
 You can be approved instantly.
 You don’t have to wait weeks before getting covered.
-Once you’re approved, you can make the first payment, and you’re fully covered.
+Once approved, you can make the first payment, and you’re fully covered.

 - You can choose the term length.
 Choose between 5 and 30 years.

-- If you die during the term your policy covers, your beneficiaries will receive a cash payout in the face amount of your policy.
+- If you die during the term your policy covers, your beneficiaries will receive a cash payout in the face of your policy.

 - Your beneficiary will receive the payout tax-free.
 There is no income tax on a life insurance death benefit.